 Signs & Symptoms

-One or more macules (small, flat, smooth areas) or patches (flat, smooth areas larger than a thumbnail) that are darker than the surrounding skin, often appearing as brown or sometimes red-brown discoloration.
-The appearance varies in size, shape, and location, often in the same shape and size as the initial injury or inflammation.
-Acne tends to leave light to dark brown spots on the face or trunk.
+One or more macules (small, flat, smooth areas) or patches (flat, smooth areas larger than a thumbnail) that are darker than the surrounding skin, often appearing as brown or sometimes blue-gray discoloration.
+Postinflammatory hyperpigmentation varies in size, shape, and location, often in the same shape and size as the initial injury or inflammation.
+Acne tends to leave light-to-dark-brown macules on the face or trunk.
 Burns, insect bites, cuts, or scrapes often affect exposed areas on the arms and legs.

-Most post-inflammatory pigment fades with time, although it takes many months, and some areas never fade (particularly on the legs).
+Most postinflammatory hyperpigmentation fades with time, although it may take many months, and some areas never fade (particularly on the legs).

 - You may be able to use makeup to cover the affected areas.
 Waterproof makeup is available for use on the face as well as the arms and legs.

-- If you have an underlying skin disorder such as acne, seek medical care.
+If you have an underlying skin disorder causing hyperpigmentation, such as acne, seek medical care.
 Also see your medical professional if the hyperpigmentation is bothersome to you.

 Not sure what to look for?